perforce/p4prometheus/INSTALL.md

 # Windows Installation

 The above instructions are all for Linux.
-However, all the components have Windows binaries, with the exception of monitor_metrics.sh.
-A version in Powershell/Go is on the TODO list - but the current version has been tested with git-bash and basically works.
+However, all the components have Windows binaries, with the exception of the crontab for `lslocks` monitoring ()`monitor_wrapper.sh` and `monitor_metrics.py`).
+Note that `p4metrics` now has a Windows executable version (it wraps the `p4.exe`)

 Details: